SPS national templates can be implemented by organisations to improve consistency and reduce duplication of effort.

 Why implement

-Our PGD templates have been developed with reference to national expertise and through an established programme.
+The SPS PGD, written instruction and protocol templates have been developed with reference to national expertise and through an established programme.
 They provide a consistent presentation which has been reviewed by specialists within the given area, and they ensure that the legislative and clinical parameters have been fully considered.

 Template text